 Kindergarten Self-Contained Once upon a time, I went to the University of Mary Hardin-Baylor in Belton, Texas.
 I met a beautiful red-head man, married him, and graduated with a BS in Elementary Education.
 We have two daughters and are currently fostering two other children.
 Children are my true passion.
 After teaching kindergarten and second grade in public school for six years, I ran an in-home preschool for two years.
 To my great delight, I became a Legacy Lion in 2014!
 The Lord brought me to LPCA to enable me to spend more time with my own children while still using my gift of teaching to bless others.
 The verse that is always on my heart is Zephaniah 3:17, “The Lord God is with you.
 He is mighty to save.
 He will take great delight in you.
 He will quiet you with this love.
 He will rejoice over you with singing.”
 How refreshing it is to know the Lord is not only with us, but also rejoices over us!

-Geometry I am a native Texan who has always lived less than 150 miles from the small town where I was born and spent my entire childhood.
+High School Math I am a native Texan who has always lived less than 150 miles from the small town where I was born and spent my entire childhood.
 After high school graduation, I attended Texas A&M University, graduating Magna Cum Laude in 1988 with a B.S. in Education with teaching fields in Mathematics and Computer Science.
 I began teaching geometry and computer math in Cy-Fair ISD while completing my M.Ed. in Curriculum & Instruction.
 During that time, I also married my husband, Clay.
-We have now been married 26 years, the last 18 being in The Woodlands.
-We have three children: Brandon (23), Bradley, (20) and Paige (16).
+We have now been married 27 years, the last 19 being in The Woodlands.
+We have three children: Brandon (24), Bradley, (21) and Paige (17).
 When we had our first child, I immediately became a stay at home mom.
 I feel extremely blessed that I have been able to be involved in their school academics as well as their extra curricular and church activities, and have loved getting to participate so fully in their lives.
-God has now made it abundantly clear that His plan is for me to return to the classroom in a role that not only allows but also encourages spiritual growth and a Biblical foundation for students.
+God made it abundantly clear that His plan is for me was to return to the classroom in a role that not only allows but also encourages spiritual growth and a Biblical foundation for students.
+I am excited about another year at Legacy and can’t wait to get to know my students!
 My favorite verses are Philippians 4:6-7, “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which transcends all understanding will guard your hearts and minds in Christ Jesus.”